petercrippsIBM/art-ledger/README.md

 ```
 $ bx login -a https://api.ng.bluemix.net --sso
 ```
-You need to specify the region you are working with if its different from the above (which is US South).
+Note that if you omit the `-sso` parameter you will need to login with your IBM Cloud email and password.
+2You need to specify the region you are working with if its different from the above (which is US South).
 Then use:
 ```
 $ bx target --cf
 ```